Budapest – one of the most beautiful urban landscapes in the world

 Margaret Island

-Margaret Island map, on the Danube river in Budapest HungaryMargaret Island is the most beautiful park in Budapest.
-It stretches in the middle of the Danube river between the Margaret bridge and Arpad Bridge.
-This green island is 2.5 km long and at its widest point, it is 500 meters wide.
-On the entire island, it is prohibited to move around by car.
+Margaret Island is the most beautiful park in Budapest.
+It spans the Danube River between the Margaret Bridge and the Arpad Bridge.
+This green island is 2.5 km long and 500 meters wide at its widest point.
+On the entire island, driving is prohibited.
 The only public means of transport is a bus that takes you directly to the island from the Margaret Bridge.
-Although there is a car park on the island next to the Arpad Bridge, outside of the car park, it is not allowed to drive further into the island.
+Although there is a car park on the island next to the Arpad Bridge, it is not allowed to drive further onto the island.

-In the summer there are many festivals, concerts and street shows.
+In the summer, there are many festivals, concerts and street shows.

 Worth knowing: